National Down Syndrome Awareness Day 20th October

 20th OCTOBER - "ITS ALL IN THE GENES" Press release

-ALONE WE CAN DO SO MUCH - TOGETHER WE CAN DO SO MUCH MORE!
+ALONE WE CAN DO SO LITTLE – TOGETHER WE CAN ACHIEVE SO MUCH!